 Emotional or psychological abuse is the persistent emotional ill-treatment of a child which causes severe and persistent adverse effects on a child's emotional development.

 Neglect

-Neglect is the persistent failure to provide the basic physical and emotional necessities of life to a child such that the child's health and development are affected.
+Neglect is the persistent failure to provide for a child's basic physical and emotional necessities of life such that the child's health and development are affected.

 Harm